 Medication & Therapy Can Help You Live with Schizophrenia

 Approximately one in 100 Americans are diagnosed with schizophrenia.
 Left untreated, schizophrenia can be a disabling condition that significantly impacts your relationships and overall quality of life.
 In some cases, it can even endanger you and the ones you love.
 For this reason, professional intervention is highly recommended.
-Dr. Russell Surasky in Great Neck, NY, is a board-certified psychiatrist who has dedicated his career to advocating for patients and treating mental illness.
+Dr. Russell Surasky in Great Neck, NY, is a board-certified neurologist who has dedicated his career to advocating for patients and treating mental illness.
 He can work in tandem with your therapist to provide comprehensive treatment and help you lead the healthy, fulfilling life you deserve.

 The National Institute of Mental Health defines schizophrenia as a chronic and severe mental health condition that affects how a patient thinks, feels, or behaves.
 It is characterized by delusions, hallucinations, disorganized speech and behavior, and other symptoms that cause social or occupational dysfunction.
 Patients typically begin to exhibit symptoms between 16 and 30 years old.